weavejester/lein-ring/README.md

 directories.)
 It's recommended that you only use WAR resources for compatibility with legacy Java interfaces; under most circumstances, you should use the normal `:resources-path` instead.

+## License

+Copyright © 2015 James Reeves

+Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.